debelha/form/README.md

 ### Deploy link: https://debelha.github.io/form/
 <br>

-Form created with the intention of training my front end skills: HTML, CSS and JavaScript.
+To do list created to practice HTML, CSS and Javascript.